Updated: July 14, 2025

 Effect on Your Deductible

-Effect on Timelines
+Effect on Repair Timelines

-Estimate Differences and Supplements
+Estimate Differences and the Supplement Process

-Rental Car Management
+Managing Rental Car Coverage

 While the right to use your own body shop always matters, certain situations make the choice especially consequential.
+In the following scenarios, the quality and independence of your chosen shop can directly affect your safety, your warranty, and your financial recovery.

 New or Near-New Vehicles

-Vehicles with Advanced ADAS Features
+Vehicles with Advanced ADAS Technology

 Structural Damage Claims